Downloads

 Some of our users provide binaries of development snapshots on a regular basis:

-Git Access
+Git Access and Contributions

 The code you get from this repository is not intended for productive use.
 We sometimes break things or commit experimental features.
 However, we do try to keep the master branch in a usable and compiling state most of the time, as we have many users building from that despite all our disclaimers ;-) Breakages usually get reported very quickly.